 If you are turned down for credit, ask why.
 The federal Equal Credit Opportunity Act requires that the creditor give you an explanation, though sometimes you have to ask for it.
-You may find that the creditor believes your salary is too low, or you haven't been at your current job long enough.
+You may find that the creditor believes your salary is too low, your credit score is not high enough, or you haven't been at your current job long enough.
 Time may resolve these problems, so try again when your situation changes.
-Also, ask the creditor if a credit scoring system was used.
-If so, ask the creditor how you can best improve your chances if you apply again.
+If you were turned down because of your credit score, ask the creditor how you can best improve your chances if you apply again.

 Sometimes you can be denied credit because of information from a credit report.
-In this case the federal Fair Credit Reporting Act requires the creditor to tell you which credit bureau supplied the information.
+In this case, the federal Fair Credit Reporting Act requires the creditor to tell you which credit bureau supplied the information.
 You have the right to contact the credit bureau and get a free copy of your credit report within 60 days.

-If the creditor says you were turned down because you were too close to your credit limits on your current cards, or that you have too many accounts, you may want to reapply after paying down your balances or closing some accounts.
+If the creditor says you were turned down because you were too close to your credit limits on your current cards or that you have too many accounts, you may want to reapply after paying down your balances or closing some accounts.